Spiritual Laws

 WHY ARE MORE PEOPLE CHOOSING CREMATION?

-The number of people who prefer cremation is increasing rapidly.
-In Florida, the percentage approaches 50%, and the numbers are steadily growing in every state.
-Recent projections by the Cremation Association of North America reflect a national average of 47% by the year 2010.
+The number of people who prefer cremation has constantly increased.
+In Florida, the percentage surpasses 50%, and the numbers are steadily growing in every state.
+Recent projections by the Cremation Association of North America reflect a national average continuing to grow.
 In other developed nations like Japan and the countries of Scandinavia, percentages reach as high as 95%.

 Individual reasons for choosing cremation are as varied as the alternatives.
 High cost of funerals, concerns for the environment, cold-weather constraints, and ease of transportation to distant burial site are just a few.
 But most people choose cremation for its simplicity.